DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - TBAC is similar to RBAC, but instead of being assigned to one or more roles, each user is assigned an array of tasks.
 - [5.5](#5.5.0) 🔴**Zero-Trust Access Policy Enforcement**:
   - 📁**Policy Enforcement Point (PEP)**: Responsible for enabling, monitoring and terminating connections between a subject (such as user or device) and an enterprise resource.
-     - It acts as a gateway the enforces access control policies.
+     - It acts as a 📝gateway the enforces access control policies.
+     - In a zero trust reference model-based design, subjects connect through a policy enforcement point.
      - A policy enforcement point in a zero trust environment receives authorization requests and then sends them to the policy decision point.
 They are used anywhere that authorization controls are needed.
      - When an access request occurs, the PEP evaluates the request against predifined policies and then applies the neccessary controls.
      - E.g PEP might enforce MFA authentications for access request from unexpected locations. in this case, it is dynamic based on conditions/contexts